CesiumGS/cesium-ion-3ds-max-plugin/Documentation/DeveloperGuide/README.md

 1. Close 3ds max
 1. Delete the tokenfile at *%LOCALAPPDATA%/Autodesk/3dsMax/\<ReleaseNumber> - 64bit/ENU/plugcfg_ln/cesiumIonToken*
 1. Delete all files named *cesiumion\<number>.fbx* and *progress\<number>.log* in *%LOCALAPPDATA%/Autodesk/3dsMax/\<ReleaseNumber> - 64bit/ENU/temp/*
+1. Unpack the created .zip file to\
+%ALLUSERSPROFILE%\Autodesk\ApplicationPlugins\ (e.g. C:\ProgramData\Autodesk\ApplicationPlugins)\
+or\
+%APPDATA%\Autodesk\ApplicationPlugins\ (e.g. C:\Users\<username>\AppData\Roaming\Autodesk\ApplicationPlugins)\
+**The location of PackageContents.xml has to be ..\ApplicationPlugins\io-cesium-ion-vx.x.x\PackageContents.xml.
+If this is not the case after unpacking, pack the release again accordingly**
+1. Rename your repository or delete the path to your repository in the ADSK_APPLICATION_PLUGINS enviroment variable.
 1. Start 3ds max
 1. Try out the pluging
 1. Provoke errors by interrupting the internet connection while uploading etc.
+1. After testing remove the previously copied *PluginPackage* folder and restore your repository name or ADSK_APPLICATION_PLUGINS enviroment variable.

 #### Release